Illusion of control: History

 Psychological theorists have consistently emphasized the importance of perceptions of control over life events.
 One of the earliest instances was when Alfred Adler argued that people strive for proficiency in their lives.
 Heider later proposed that humans have a strong motive to control their environment and Wyatt Mann hypothesized a basic competence motive that people satisfy by exerting control.
-Wiener, an attribution theorist, modified his original theory of achievement motivation to include a controllability dimension.
-Kelley then argued that people's failure to detect noncontingencies may result in their attributing uncontrollable outcomes to personal causes.
+Bernard Weiner, an attribution theorist, modified his original theory of achievement motivation to include a controllability dimension.
+Harold Kelley then argued that people's failure to detect noncontingencies may result in their attributing uncontrollable outcomes to personal causes.
 Nearer to the present, Taylor and Brown argued that positive illusions, including the illusion of control, foster mental health.

-The effect was named by U.S. psychologist Ellen Langer and has been replicated in many different contexts.
+The effect was named by American psychologist Ellen Langer and has been replicated in many different contexts.

 Occurrence

 The illusion is more common in familiar situations, and in situations where the person knows the desired outcome.
 Feedback that emphasizes success rather than failure can increase the effect, while feedback that emphasizes failure can decrease or reverse the effect.
 The illusion is weaker for depressed individuals and is stronger when individuals have an emotional need to control the outcome.
 The illusion is strengthened by stressful and competitive situations, including financial trading.
 Although people are likely to overestimate their control when the situations are heavily chance-determined, they also tend to underestimate their control when they actually have it, which runs contrary to some theories of the illusion and its adaptiveness.
 People also showed a higher illusion of control when they were allowed to become familiar with a task through practice trials, make their choice before the event happens like with throwing dice, and when they can make their choice rather than have it made for them with the same odds.
 People are more likely to show control when they have more answers right at the beginning than at the end, even when the people had the same number of correct answers.

 Being in a position of power enhances the illusion of control, which may lead to overreach in risk taking.